singularitti/SimpleDFT.jl/README.md

 SimpleDFT.jl is a simple plane wave density functional theory (DFT) code.
 It is a Julia implementation of the [DFT++](https://arxiv.org/abs/cond-mat/9909130) pragmas proposed by Thomas Arias et al.
 This version is a straightforward translation of the [SimpleDFT](https://gitlab.com/esp42/sage/simpledft) code from Python to Julia.
+The resulting energy difference between both codes is well below the mEₕ range.

 | SimpleDFT.jl | Description |
 | --------- | ----------- |